grow-ai-like-a-child/Psychophysics/README.md

 - **group_accuracy**: Accuracy for that specific condition.
 - **overall_accuracy**: Overall accuracy across multiple conditions (if applicable).
 - **match_type** & **type**: Additional meta-information about the trial or condition (e.g., `ensemble_match`, `image_only`, or other labels).

-You can expand this table to store reaction times (`RT`), error types, or other metrics relevant to your study.

 ---